Chapter 5 : 5. Distant Hearts

 The ache in her head dulled to a soft buzz as she cuddled her furry friend.
 Wren could hear the dull buzz from downstairs too, as the evening crowd came in.
 She heard her father's footsteps down the hall, checking on a sleeping Gran and then hurrying out the door to help her mum.

 Nothing hurt anymore.
 In fact, Wren felt nothing at all.
 Soon, she was snuggling under her covers with the little bunny, who had taken to suckling on one of her fingers.
 It burrowed further under the covers with her and Wren drifted, content with the little furry animal in her arms.
-She felt like she could sleep all night without a care in the world.

 In the shadows across the street from the Leaky Cauldron Inn, Dillon gazed up at the many flickering lights set in rows that loomed high above him.
 One of those windows was Wren's, and even though the magic made it impossible for him to see which one it was, he could feel where his rabbit was, and he knew that she was with him.